Quartz, Corian, Soapstone, Stainless Steel, Caesarstone, Marble, Slate, Zodiac, Wood, and Cement. Countertops

 When purchasing countertops, it’s important to consider not only how they will match your cabinet choice but also what they will be up against every day.
 There are many choices and ultimately you should choose the style and material that best suits your lifestyle and budget.
 Some, but not all choices are listed below:

 Natural stone, by nature, is extremely heat, stain and mildew resistant.
 It’s very impressive, long-lasting and durable.
+It is perfect for homes in Cranbury, Pennington and Washington Crossing, NJ.
 Natural stone will most definitely raise the value of your home.
 However, some natural stone, such as marble are prone to cracking, chipping and staining.
 This type of countertop would probably not be a good choice if your counters get a lot of use.